rvl13/Advent_of_code_2022_Ada/README.md

-Solutions to coding questions for 2022, written in Ada for : https://adventofcode.com/
+Solutions to coding questions for Advent of Code 2022, written in Ada : https://adventofcode.com/

 Note that some of the source files are written for use with HAC Ada Compiler , like day_4.